lizafloyd/7Forks/sevenforks/README.md

 # 7Forks

-Welcome to 7Forks, a stress management/lifestyle tool.
+Welcome to 7Forks, a stress management tracker.